jojolilian/HandwrittenEqSolv/README.md

 `python train.py --help:`

 ### Evaluating
 The `evaluate.py` contains both predicting and evaluating process.
 Since there are 3 different models, the evaluating part has also 3 different files.
-For each different models we also did some analysis(sequence and token) on the result and by running the `evaluate.py`, we shall get the statistical count of the predictions, and these statistical result will be presented in form of histogramm in later works.
+For each different model, we also did some analysis(sequence and token) on the result and by running the `evaluate.py`, we shall get the statistical count of the predictions, and these statistical results will be presented in form of histograms in later works.

-For example: to evaluate the model with deeper CNNs use the `evaluate.py` script with the best weight we got on the test set 2016 and the beam width of 5:
+For example: to evaluate the model with deeper CNNs use the `evaluate.py` script with the best weight we got on the test set 2016 and the beamwidth of 5:

 `python evaluate_256_3CNNs.py -d 2016 --beam-width 5 -c checkpoints/3CNN_tr_mostdata0124.pth`

 Different evaluation.py and there corresponding model weight:

 evaluate_old_128.py  -> res1000_41_-20051.pth
 evaluate_new_256.py  -> res256_tr_mostdata_3_0113.pth
 evaluate_256_3CNNs.py-> 3CNN_tr_mostdata0124.pth

-Since the testset of 2013&2014 are already added to the training set to increase the training data, so the evaluation runs only with 2016 testset.
+Since the test set of 2013&2014 are already added to the training set to increase the training data, so the evaluation runs only with 2016 test set.

-### Ploting
+### Plotting
-The results from the evaluating part contains all the statical counts of both sequence and token analysis.
+The results from the evaluating part contain all the statical counts of both sequence and token analysis.
 And by using these result we can show the result in plots and find out the problems in the model easier.

-After copying the data into the `plot_stats_length.py` , we can easily get the plots of sequence analysis by running the command below in the terminal.
+After copying the data into the `plot_stats_length.py`, we can easily get the plots of sequence analysis by running the command below in the terminal.
 `python plot_stats_length.py`

 ## Related Efforts